atarr3/campvideo-data/README-FE.md

 # Feature Extraction
 To replicate the feature extraction step for creating all data in [``data/intermediate``](``data/intermediate``), follow the instructions below in order as they appear.
-Note that some instructions are duplicates from the [Prediction](README-PR.md#Installation).
+Note that some instructions are duplicates from the [Prediction](README-PR.md#Installation) step.
 If these steps have already been performed, users may skip them.

 ## Table of Contents
 1. [Data](#Data)